Akari Nibu

 Akari Nibu (丹生 明里, Nibu Akari) is a Japanese singer, voice actress, and television presenter, represented by Sony Music Records.
-She is a member of the idol group Hinatazaka46.
+She is a former member of the idol group Hinatazaka46.

 Early life

 Nibu was born in Tochigi Prefecture and lived in Gunma Prefecture until she was eight years old, and currently lives in Saitama Prefecture.
 She has two older brothers.

 Nibu holds a third dan rank in kendo and took part in prefectural tournaments when she was in middle school.

 Career

-Music
+2017–2024: Hinatazaka46

 Nibu considered becoming an idol after listening to the Keyakizaka46 song "Silent Majority" and joined the audition for Hiragana Keyakizaka46 (now Hinatazaka46), which was a subgroup of Keyakizaka46.
 On August 15, 2017, she was publicly introduced as a second generation member of Hiragana Keyakizaka46.

-Nibu would serve as a title song center (lead performer) for the first time for Hinatazaka46's ninth single "One Choice", to be released on April 19, 2023.
+Nibu served as a title song center (lead performer) for the first time for Hinatazaka46's ninth single "One Choice", released on April 19, 2023.